pschroedl/transformer_attention_clustering/README.md

 Based on findings in [optimalK.ipynb](https://github.com/pschroedl/transformer_attention_clustering/blob/main/clustering/optimalK.ipynb) we performed kMeans clustering on our dataset in [kMeans.ipynb](https://github.com/pschroedl/transformer_attention_clustering/blob/main/clustering/kMeans.ipynb)

-Layers and heads columns are added for each row of the resulting cluster labels so that we can investigate correlations between clusters, heads and layers.
+Layers and heads columns are added for each row of the resulting cluster labels so that we can investigate correlations between clusters, heads and layers and the output is visualized in [kMeans_cluster_analysis.ipynb](https://github.com/pschroedl/transformer_attention_clustering/blob/main/clustering/kMeans_cluster_analysis.ipynb)

 Running a grid search to find optimal parameters for DBscan in [dbscan_grid_search.ipynb](https://github.com/pschroedl/transformer_attention_clustering/blob/main/clustering/dbscan_grid_search.ipynb), we proceeded to cluster in [dbscan_output.ipynb](https://github.com/pschroedl/transformer_attention_clustering/blob/main/clustering/dbscan_output.ipynb), also adding layer/head columns to the result in cluster label dataframe for analysis and visualization in [dbscan_cluster_analysis.ipynb](https://github.com/pschroedl/transformer_attention_clustering/blob/main/clustering/dbscan_cluster_analysis.ipynb).